jinnyjinny/JSP_Web/README.md

 # JSP
-This is a web site including board, login, logout and join that made by Bootstrap and using JSP.
+It is a website with board, login, logout and join function that made by Bootstrap and using JSP.